cleankod/colliding-holidays/README.md

 It uses the [Holiday API](https://holidayapi.com/) underneath.

 ## Getting started
 These instructions will get the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
 Project requires **Java 10** to run and JDK 10 with Gradle to build.